yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - hot_key_DetectIllusion toggles on and off constantly detecting illusions.

 - hot_key_CowledCheck toggles on and off to cast spells in Athkatla if they have not paid the bounty or finished fighting the Cowled Wizards.

+- hot_key_WeaponSwap swaps the between melee and ranged weapons so long as either can be equipped.

 ### Script Tweaks